h-tu/auto_crossy/README.md

 Similar to the first step, in the code 'pycrossy', screenshots of the game will be taken and processed to be straighten.
 To do the real-time prediction, we will load in the model we just saved in the previous step, and put it in the while loop so that it's always giving us an output.

-Before passing the image into the model, it needs to be resize as well so that it has identical input dimension.
+Before passing the image into the model, it needs to be resize as well so that it has identical input dimension, and then reshaped into a Tensor.

 ```python
 tmp = cv2.resize(new_screen, (50, 50))